-The shorter option takes a roadside path and minor roads, where you’ll enjoy constant views to the sea and inshore islets, as well as the Beara Peninsula hills across the Kenmare River estuary.
-Why not take a short detour to visit Derrynane House National Historic Park (visitors’ centre has seasonal opening), the ancestral home of Daniel O’Connell, Ireland’s ‘Great Liberator’.
-Descend through native hazel forest and see the Caherdaniel Stone Fort before arriving in the town itself.
-Ascent: approx. 330m.
+Today's route follows a coastal path and you will enjoy constant views of the sea and inshore islets, as well as the Beara Peninsula hills across the Kenmare River estuary.
+Why not take a short detour (2.5km) to visit Derrynane House National Historic Park (visitors’ centre has a seasonal opening), the ancestral home of Daniel O’Connell, Ireland’s ‘Great Liberator.
+Descend through the native hazel forest and see the Caherdaniel Stone Fort before arriving in the town itself.

 If your legs are feeling a bit heavier today you can shorten today's walk by going via the inland route that heads north of the Derrynane House Grounds.
 This shortens the route to 12.5km.